-Endorsing the UNESCO definition, the 2013 Sector Policy on Inclusive Education defines inclusive education as “the process of addressing and responding to the diversity needs of all children, youth and adults through increasing participation, cultures and communities, and reducing and eliminating exclusion within and from the education system”.
-It further clarifies that inclusive education is not only limited to integrate children and young people with disabilities, or those who are vulnerable, rather it implies ending segregation or the deliberate exclusion from education of certain groups because of performance, gender, race, culture, religion, lifestyle, health conditions or disability conditions.
+Endorsing the UNESCO definition, the 2013 Sector Policy on Inclusive Education defines inclusive education as a ‘process of addressing and responding to the diversity of needs of all children, youth and adults through increasing participation, cultures and communities, and reducing and eliminating exclusion within and from the education system’.
+It further clarifies that inclusive education is not limited to integrating children and young people with disabilities or those who are vulnerable; rather, it involves ending segregation or the deliberate exclusion from education of certain groups because of performance, gender, race, culture, religion, lifestyle, health conditions or disability conditions.

-Yet, in official documents, such as the 2018 assessment of the 2013 Sector Policy on Inclusive Education, inclusive education does refer to children with disabilities.
+In official documents, however, such as the 2018 assessment of the Sector Policy on Inclusive Education, inclusive education does refer to children with disabilities.

-Learners with special educational needs have been considered children and youth with disabilities and extra-ordinary learning needs, whose education was provided in fully fledged special/resource schools, units and learning support classes as well as inclusive mainstream schools.
-The 2013 Sector Policy on Inclusive Education has shifted the paradigm to be responsive to the needs of all children.
-It acknowledges that certain children and young people may have or may be more likely to be educationally marginalized, including children residing in remote areas, street children, children with disabilities and impairments, children who are gifted/talented, children from households living in extreme poverty, and children with learning difficulties and/or emotional and behavioural challenges.
+Learners with special education needs have been considered children and youth with disabilities and extraordinary learning needs whose education was provided in fully fledged special/resource schools, units and learning support classes as well as inclusive mainstream schools.
+The 2013 Sector Policy on Inclusive Education shifted the paradigm to be responsive to the needs of all children.
+It acknowledges that certain children and young people may be more likely to be educationally marginalized, including children residing in remote areas, street children, children with disabilities and impairments, children who are gifted/talented, children from households living in extreme poverty, and children with learning difficulties and/or emotional and behavioural challenges.

-Traditionally, special education has been provided to learners with disabilities, according to a remedial and compensatory approach.
-The 2013 Policy on Inclusive education has introduced a paradigm shift to establish an inclusive education system in all schools from early childhood education level.
-According to the 2018 Assessing Inclusive Education in Practice Report, education in Namibia is provided in:
+Traditionally, special education has been provided to learners with disabilities according to a remedial and compensatory approach.
+The 2013 Sector Policy on Inclusive Education introduced a paradigm shift to establish an inclusive education system in all schools from early childhood level.
+According to the 2018 Assessing Inclusive Education in Practice report, education in Namibia is provided in:

-- Mainstream schools with learning support classes: Mainstream schools with separate segregated learning support classes for learners who require medium to high levels of support.
-Formerly Special Classes, they were re-redesigned to temporary admit learners with special educational needs.
+- Mainstream schools with separate segregated learning support classes for learners who require medium to high levels of support.
+Formerly special classes, these classes were re-redesigned to temporarily admit learners with special education needs.

-- Inclusive schools accommodate all learners in the same classrooms, regardless of the level of support needed.
-Inclusive schools provide learners with the necessary support to ensure them to learn, contribute to and participate in all aspects of the life of the school.
+- Inclusive schools that accommodate all learners in the same classrooms, regardless of the level of support needed.
+Inclusive schools provide learners with the necessary support to ensure they learn and contribute to and participate in all aspects of the life of the school.

-- Resource/special schools: former Special Schools that provide teaching and learning to learners with various disabilities and they are expected to provide outreach services and support to mainstream schools.
-Resource Schools still are segregated schools that accommodate children requiring high levels of support.
-Mainly disability-specific, they implement a general education curriculum.
-In the case of learning disability, resource schools may adapt the curriculum to the learning needs especially in school for the learners with intellectual disability;
+- Resource/special schools: former special schools that provide teaching and learning to learners with various disabilities and that are expected to provide outreach services and support to mainstream schools.
+Resource schools are still segregated and accommodate children requiring high levels of support.
+Mainly disability specific, they implement a general education curriculum.
+In the case of learning disability, resource schools may adapt the curriculum to the learning needs of the student.

-- Resource/special schools units: Mainstream schools with separate class for children with a specific learning disability example unit for learners with specific disabilities;
+- Resource/special school units: mainstream schools with a separate class for children with specific disabilities.

-At the local level, Regional Inclusive Education Units were expected to be established to provide additional support learners with severe needs, who have been included into regular schools.
-Resource Schools, Inclusive education Units and Learning Support Classes are encouraged to cooperate with regular schools to foster inclusive approaches in education.
+At the local level, regional inclusive education units were expected to be established to provide additional support for learners with severe needs who have been included in regular schools.
+Resource schools, inclusive education units and learning support classes are encouraged to cooperate with regular schools to foster inclusive approaches in education.

 Early intervention, screening and assessment

-Learners admitted to Resource Schools are assessed regularly to evaluate possible admission to regular schools.
-A mechanism for the early identification of individuals at risk of educational marginalisation and exclusion is expected to be developed as part of the monitoring and evaluation exercise for the Sector Policy on Inclusive Education.
-To date teachers in all circuits are trained on how to identify learners with disability looking at the possible symptoms of various disability and on how to accommodate them in the classroom.
-There is a designated Division: Assessment training services (DATs) that fulfill the mandate of testing, assessing and providing psychological services support to learners.
+Learners admitted to resource schools are assessed regularly to evaluate possible admission to regular schools.
+A mechanism for the early identification of individuals at risk of education marginalization and exclusion is expected to be developed as part of the monitoring and evaluation exercise for the Sector Policy on Inclusive Education.
+To date, teachers in all circuits are trained on how to identify learners with disability, looking at the possible symptoms of various disabilities and on how to accommodate these learners in the classroom.
+A designated division – Diagnostic, Advisory and Training Services – fulfils the mandate of testing, assessing and providing psychological support services to learners.

-The right to education for all is enshrined in the 1990 Constitution, amended in 2010, which also sets forth that primary education is free and obligatory for all children (art.
+The right to education for all is enshrined in the 1990 Constitution, amended in 2010, which also sets forth that primary education is free and mandatory for all children (Art.
 20).

-In line with the international commitments, Namibia is engaged to implement inclusive education.
-Embracing a broad conceptualization, the 2013 Sector Policy on Inclusive education aims to create a supporting learning environment that accommodates all children regardless of their abilities and to expand access to and provision of quality education, especially for educationally marginalized learners.
-The Education Strategic Plan (ESP) 2017/18 – 2021-22 and the related National Development Plan Five explicitly refers to inclusive quality education in its mission statement, acknowledging diversity.
-As part of its strategic objective, it plans to reach out to out-of-school primary-age children, to enhance education in remote rural areas, and to foster lifelong learning for marginalized communities.
+In line with international commitments, Namibia is engaged in implementing inclusive education.
+Embracing a broad conceptualization, the 2013 Sector Policy on Inclusive Education aims to create a supportive learning environment that accommodates all children regardless of their abilities and to expand access to and provision of quality education, especially for marginalized learners.
+The 2017–22 education strategic plan, along with the related Fifth National Development Plan, explicitly refers to inclusive quality education in its mission statement, acknowledging diversity.
+As part of its strategic objective, it plans to reach out-of-school primary-age children, to enhance education in remote rural areas and to foster lifelong learning for marginalized communities.

-The 2004 National Disability Council Act, last amended in 2015, reaffirms the equal opportunities for persons with disabilities and ensures their access to vocational, educational and employment training.
-Informed by the principle of inclusive education, it reaffirms the right of children to be taught with their peers, “whenever possible”, regardless of individual differences or difficulties they may have (3.5.1).
-Within this framework, the 1997 National Policy on Disability emphases that children and youth with disabilities have the same right to education as children and youth without disabilities.
+The 2004 National Disability Council Act, last amended in 2015, reaffirms the equal opportunities of persons with disabilities and ensures their access to vocational, educational and employment training.
+Informed by the principle of inclusive education, it reaffirms the right of children to be taught with their peers, ‘whenever possible’, regardless of individual differences or difficulties they may have (3.5.1).
+Within this framework, the 1997 National Policy on Disability emphasizes that children and youth with disabilities have the same right to education as children and youth without disabilities.

-In line with the SADC Declaration on Gender and Development and its Addendum on the Prevention and Eradication of Violence against Women and Children SADC Protocol on Gender and development, the Gender Policy 2010-2020 strives to balance male-female participation rates in education and reduce gender inequalities.
+In line with the SADC Declaration on Gender and Development and its Addendum on the Prevention and Eradication of Violence against Women and Children, the 2010–20 National Gender Policy aimed to balance male and female participation rates in education and reduce gender inequalities.

-As teenage pregnancy still represents one of the main cause of school drop-out, the 2018 Educational Sector Policy for Prevention and Management of Learner Pregnancy aims to prevent and decrease the number of learner pregnancies and to manage and promote education completion of learner-parents.
-Allowing pregnant girls to continue education at school until four weeks before her expected due date or to take a justified leave absence, the policy intends to create support for learners before giving birth.
-After birth, girls are encouraged to continue their education according to their health and wellbeing, by providing justification for infant care.
+As teenage pregnancy still represents one of the main causes of school dropouts, the 2018 Education Sector Policy for Prevention and Management of Learner Pregnancy aims to prevent and decrease the number of learner pregnancies and to manage and promote education completion of learner-parents.
+Allowing pregnant girls to continue education at school until four weeks before their expected due date or to take a justified leave of absence, the policy intends to create support for learners before they give birth.
+After birth, it encourages girls to continue their education according to their health and well-being by providing justification for infant care.

-The Constitution considers unlawful any legislation that prohibits the use of local languages as medium of instruction (art.
+The Constitution considers unlawful any legislation that prohibits the use of local languages as a medium of instruction (Art.
 3).
 As stated in the 2001 Education Act, last amended in 2005, English is the medium of instruction.
-However, if necessary, a language other than English may substitute English, after consultation between the Minister and the concerned school board (art.
+However, if necessary, a language other than English may be used after consultation between the minister and the concerned school board (Art.
 35.4).

-According to the 2003 National Language Policy for Schools, learners’ language and cultural identity is promoted through the use of mother tongue as medium of instruction in grades pre-primary to grade -3 junior primary phase .
-In grade 4, as transitional year, English plays a supportive role in the classroom.
+According to the 2003 Language Policy for Schools, learners’ language and cultural identity is promoted through the use of their mother tongue as medium of instruction in pre-primary to grade 3 junior primary.
+In grade 4, a transitional year, English plays a supportive role in the classroom.
 In a school where a substantial number of learners belong to different language groups, specific arrangements are expected to be adopted to provide instruction in the different languages.

 People living in rural or remote areas

 Children in remote rural areas as well as learners in squatter areas and resettlement camps are among the target groups of the 2004 National Policy on Orphans and Vulnerable Children.
-Learners residing far away from school are planned to be financially assisted with transport and/or boarding facilities.
-The Vision 2030 emphasizes the need to develop an Early Childhood Development (ECD) policy and implement innovative ECD programmes specifically targeted at rural and marginalized communities..
+Learners residing far away from school are to be financially assisted with transport and/or boarding facilities.
+The country’s Vision 2030 emphasizes the need to develop an early childhood development (ECD) policy and implement innovative ECD programmes specifically targeted at rural and marginalized communities..

-As recognized in the 2004 National Policy on Orphans and Vulnerable Children, children from poor households are entitled to benefit from affordable education.
-Payment of school fees and school uniforms were expected to be regulated.
-Thus, the implementation of the 2012 Universal Primary and secondary 2015 Education has led to a drastic increase in number of learners attending primary and secondary school.The school feeding programme is one of the main incentives for school attendance for poor learners.
-The provision of the school feeding programme has reached more beneficiaries over the years.
-The number of the beneficiaries increased from 500 learners in 1991 to more than 377 854 in 2018.
-It has being observed that school-feeding programme is a strong incentive to attract children to attend school, especially those from poor family backgrounds.
+As recognized in the 2004 National Policy on Orphans and Vulnerable Children, children from poor households are entitled to affordable education.
+Payments of school fees and school uniforms were expected to be regulated.
+Thus, the implementation of universal primary and secondary education has led to a drastic increase in the number of learners attending primary and secondary school.
+A school feeding programme is one of the main incentives for school attendance for learners from poor family backgrounds and has reached an increasing number of beneficiaries over the years – from 500 learners in 1991 to more than 377,854 in 2018.

 The Ministry of Gender Equality and Child Welfare assists parents with processing school fee exemptions.
 An Education Development Fund has been set up to compensate for the education costs not collected from exempted learners.